marp/matem_appka/README.md

-# matem_appka
+# MATem APPka

-Simple Flutter game for practicing math operations.
+A simple Flutter game that helps children practice math through short, interactive tasks.
+It features an activity calendar, progress tracking, and gentle reminders to support regular learning habits.

 ## To do
 - [ ] Add sounds
 - [ ] Add more math operations
 - [ ] Add more game modes
-- [ ] Add settings page
 - [ ] Add more animations

 ## How to compile